 - Standard – It is much more likely that if you are in good health – other than your controlled gestational diabetes – you will obtain a Standard policy rating.
 This means that while your health is not exceptionally good, it is also not bad.
 In this category, the rates are considered to be average as compared to others who are of average health, height, and weight.

 - Substandard – An insured who is given a Substandard rating is considered to be a higher risk to the insurance company than someone who is a Standard.
 This is because they may have a certain health issue that could make their likelihood of filing a claim higher.
-Therefore, their premiums are also higher in order to compensate for the higher risk to the insurer.

 No Exam Life Insurance